Innocent Spouse Questions & Answers

 4. Where should I file my Innocent Spouse claim?

-Please mail the Form 8857, Request for Innocent Spouse Relief, to:
+If you using the U.S. Postal Service, please mail the Form 8857, Request for Innocent Spouse Relief, to:

 Internal Revenue Service